 “… to achieve the reliable connectivity needed to enable safety-of-life communications, V2X must grapple with factors that are, in some respects, more complex than consumer electronic communications.”

-IEEE 802 supports the concept of the technology selection process being based on scientific principles and extensive testing.
-In addition, IEEE 802 supports the concept that V2X is a safety of life system and not a commercial communications system.
+IEEE 802 supports the concept of the technology selection process being based on fair scientific principles and extensive testing.
+IEEE 802 also believes that the Commission should keep existing rules that allow field testing of LTE V2X and in the future, also the more capable 5G NR V2X technologies, in order to allow a fair, scientific and objective performance evaluation.
+Nevertheless, IEEE 802 supports the concept that V2X is a safety of life system and not a commercial communications system.
 Hence all deployed devices in a V2X system must be able to communicate over the air using a single standardized protocol.
+If the Commission adopts a “technology-neutral” approach and allows vehicle manufacturers to choose between different technologies that are not interoperable, then the involved ITS devices will not be able to communicate with each other and ITS systems will fail to prevent collisions between them.
+Therefore, while IEEE 802 largely supports many of the comments made by AT&T [11], it disagrees with the suggestion to let the technologies “succeed or fail in the marketplace on the basis of their merits and other market factors”.
+IEEE 802 opposes the idea of allowing the use of different non-interoperable technologies in the ITS band, as it would take several more years until the markets decide on a preferred technology, with many preventable traffic collisions still occurring in all of those years.
+It may even take longer than that: when given the choice between two incompatible technologies, automakers also have the option to choose neither of those technologies and instead refrain from investments into a highly uncertain market altogether.

+}} .18 meeting 2020-03-31: fire hydrant to hose example may not fit too well, as fire hydrants are an infrastructure, it’s not a peer-to-peer coupling.
+Toll collection was suggested as another example, but was not unanimously accepted, as toll collection is not safety-critical, and nation-wide standardization would only improve comfort.
+The Commission did not decide for DSRC on its own but was pressed to do so by many ITS stakeholders, so these sentences are misleading.
+Suggestion was to shorten or remove this paragraph, as the benefits of an interoperable standard for traffic safety have been well known by all stakeholders for many years.

-This is much different than what is typical for a commercial communications system, where there is no need for a single air interface standard (e.g. 3GPP 3G (UMTS), 4G (LTE), and 5G (NR) standards can all exist in the same handset, requiring different radios and each standard has unique over the air protocols and wave forms).
-Therefore, these 3GPP generations use different sub-bands to allow “coexistence”.
-This differs greatly from the IEEE 802.11 Working Group definition of coexistence, as IEEE Std 802.11 assumes coexistence is the ability of all generations of the IEEE Std 802.11 specification being able to share the same frequency and time resources.
+In this regard, safety-critical systems are very different from commercial communication systems, where there is no need for a single air interface standard (e.g. 3GPP 3G (UMTS), 4G (LTE), and 5G (NR) standards can all exist in the same handset, requiring different radios since each standard has unique over-the-air protocols and wave forms).
+These 3GPP generations use different sub-bands to allow “coexistence”.
+This differs greatly from the IEEE 802.11 Working Group definition of coexistence, as IEEE Std 802.11 assumes coexistence is the ability of all generations of technologies deployed per IEEE Std 802.11 being able to share the same frequency and time resources.
 IEEE Std 802.11 assures through backwards compatibility that sharing is possible even when older radios do not have all the advanced capabilities of newer radios.
 It is important to allow older radios to continue to operate, while allowing newer radios to use both old and new capabilities.

+}} TODO: must reconnect this paragraph with the rest of the section

+}} Might be better placed in the introduction.

+}} Make a point that average cars are being kept for 10, 15, 20 years.
+Average 11 years.

 Conclusion: